pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 <div class="email-subscription-container"></div>

-## Generate Correlation Matrix

-A [correlation matrix](https://en.wikipedia.org/wiki/Correlation#Correlation_matrices) is a table showing the correlation coefficients between many variables.
-Each cell in the table shows the correlation between two variables.
-The value is in the range of -1 to 1 and each cell color indicates the strength and direction of the correlation between two variables.
-If two variables have a high correlation, it means that when one variable changes, the other variable tends to also change in a specific direction.
-Values closer to zero indicate a weak correlation, where a change in one variable does not correlate with a change in the other variable.

-### Correlation vs Causation
+## Correlation vs Causation
 Note that [correlation does not imply causation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation).
 Just because there is a statistical association between two variables does not mean that a change in one variable actually *causes* a change in the other variable.
 There is an entire website containing [spurious correlations](https://tylervigen.com/spurious-correlations), but here's one example of two variables that are strongly correlated, but are unlikely to have a cause-and-effect relationship: the divorce rate in Maine and the per capita consumption of margarine.

 ![correlation does not imply causation](https://tylervigen.com/spurious/correlation/image/5920_per-capita-consumption-of-margarine_correlates-with_the-divorce-rate-in-maine.svg "correlation does not imply causation")

 So keep in mind that correlation is not the same as causation.
 That said, knowing which variables are correlated with each other is still useful for this project.
 By examining the correlation matrix, we can identify which statistics tend to increase or decrease together, which can give us insights about the data.
 This can be particularly useful for feature selection in machine learning models, as it helps to avoid situations where multiple features are highly correlated with each other ([multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity)).

+## Generate Correlation Matrix

+A [correlation matrix](https://en.wikipedia.org/wiki/Correlation#Correlation_matrices) is a table showing the correlation coefficients between many variables.
+Each cell in the table shows the correlation between two variables.
+The value is in the range of `-1` to `1` and each cell color indicates the strength and direction of the correlation between two variables.
+If two variables have a high correlation, it means that when one variable changes, the other variable tends to also change in a specific direction.
+Values closer to zero indicate a weak correlation, where a change in one variable does not correlate with a change in the other variable.

+### Correlation Matrix of Two Features

 Before creating the full correlation matrix with all of the numerical columns, let's take a quick look at a correlation matrix that only includes two metrics that we already suspect are correlated: field goals made and field goals attempted.
 We'll use the [pandas `corr()` method](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html) to create the correlation matrix itself and then use a [Seaborn heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) to visualize it.